10 Top-Rated Tourist Attractions in Galway

 10 The Cliffs of Moher

 Many would say that no visit to Ireland would be complete without seeing the Cliffs of Moher.
 Starring in countless images of the emerald isle, the cliffs are quite simply breathtaking, wild, rugged, and utterly vertigo-inducing.
-Standing 214 metres at their height, they stretch for eight kilometers along the Atlantic coast of County Clare.
-On a clear day visitors can see the Aran Islands and Galway Bay as well as the Twelve Pins and the Maum Turk mountains in Connemara, Loop Head to the south, and the Dingle Peninsula and the Blasket Islands off the Kerry coast.
+Rising 214 metres high, they stretch for eight kilometers along the Atlantic coast of County Clare.
+Weather permitting, visitors can see the Aran Islands and Galway Bay from these wind-lashed cliffs as well as many of Ireland's other distinctive geographical features.
 Near the highest point, O'Brien's Tower is the perfect spot to soak up the incredible views.

 Hours: Open year round from 9am (visitor center closed December 24th-26th), seasonal closing